coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 ### Performance

-To compare performance, I used [EXPLAIN ANALYSE](http://www.postgresql.org/docs/9.1/static/sql-explain.html) on the queries above to see how long they took.
+To compare performance, I used [EXPLAIN ANALYSE](http://www.postgresql.org/docs/9.1/static/sql-explain.html) on the queries above to see how long they take.
 I did each query at least three times, because the first time the query planner needs some more time.
-At first, I executed the queries without any indexed.
+At first, I executed the queries without any indexes.
 This will obviously be in the advantage of JSONB, as the joins required for EAV can't make use of index scans (the foreign key fields aren't indexed).
 After that, I created an index on the 2 foreign key columns in the EAV value table, and also a [GIN](http://www.postgresql.org/docs/9.1/static/textsearch-indexes.html) index on the JSONB column

 For updating the data, this resulted in these execution times (in ms).
-Not that the scale is logarithmic:
+Note that the scale is logarithmic:

 ![Update results](../../../../img/2016/0114_ReplacingEAVwithJSONBinPostgreSQL/update.png)